 Cuff Size Matters

-Machines measuring vital signs within the upper arm accompany a cuff you wrap around your arm, and therefore the wrong sized cuff will produce an incorrect reading.
+Machines measuring vital signs within the upper arm accompany a cuff you wrap around your arm; therefore, the wrong-sized cuff will produce an incorrect reading.

 Place the cuff halfway between your shoulder and elbow.
 Before buying, measure your upper arm.
-If its circumference is 18-22cm, you would like a little cuff; for 22-32cm using a medium-sized one.
+If its circumference is 18-22cm, you would like a little cuff; for 22-32cm, use a medium-sized one.

 Bigger arms require an outsized cuff.
-Bear in mind that the majority of monitors are furnished with a medium cuff, and you’ll need to buy a special size separately.
+Remember that most monitors have a medium cuff, and you must buy a special size separately.

 Who Can Benefit from a Blood Pressure Monitor?